 It is being modeled for the context of National Health Insurance (especially considering private general practitioners working in teams).
 Have a look at key resources for setting up a Community Practice.
 See the video below.
 You can see slides for an updated view AfroCP Workshop 2014-10-10.
 See the Chiawelo CP Report as well as Progress Reports on CCP.
 Better still – VISIT us!

 The objective is to build Chiawelo Community Practice as a centre of excellence.
 Our partnerships, innovations (including use of information technology – mobile data collection tool), and academic freedom are allowing us to engage socially and to contribute to important research and training (with undergraduates and postgraduates already moving through CCP).
-It has been used in the feasibility testing of private general practitioners contracting for capitation under NHI.
+It has been used by the South African National Treasury in the feasibility testing of private general practitioners contracting for capitation under NHI.
+See proposal here.
 It is already achieving international visibility as the first African member of the International Federation of CHCs.
 We believe that the Chiawelo Community Practice will grow in influence.